Weranika/chat-app/README.md

 * React/Redux
 * Connection WS based, used ws://st-chat.shas.tel as connection url.
 * Nickname stored in LocalStorage and reused across app launches:
-  save login and not enter to Chat page without it
+   -save login and not enter to Chat page without it
-* implement reconnection mechanism: after to 3sec;
+* implement reconnection mechanism:
+   -after to 3sec;
-* Add notifications for new messages: sound;
+* Add notifications for new messages:
-  title;
-  favicon;
+   -sound;
+   -title;
+   -favicon;
 * Display notification only when app is not visible
 * separately handle cases when the app goes online/offline
 * App properly work in latest stable chrome